CodePushGo/website/src/content/blog/en/top-tools-for-debugging-platform-specific-code-in-capacitor.md

 ## Tool Comparison Guide

-Choosing the right debugging tools for Capacitor projects means understanding how each tool performs across different platforms.
+Choosing the right debugging tools for React Native projects means understanding how each tool performs across different platforms.
 Here's a breakdown to help you make an informed decision.

 ### Debug Tool Features